jmachuca77/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 Range Sensor Check
 ==================

-Check the EKF5.meaRng message in the flashlog from your flow sensor calibration test.
+Check the xKF5.rng (the message name will change depending on what EKF version you are running) message in the flashlog from your flow sensor calibration test.
 Check the following:

 #.
 There is continuous range measurement.